Intuitive Surgical (NASDAQ:ISRG) Stock Rating Upgraded by Robert W. Baird

-In other Intuitive Surgical news, SVP Jamie Samath sold 521 shares of the firm’s stock in a transaction on Tuesday, January 26th.
-The stock was sold at an average price of $754.48, for a total transaction of $393,084.08.
-Following the completion of the sale, the senior vice president now owns 225 shares of the company’s stock, valued at approximately $169,758.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Gary S. Guthart sold 11,020 shares of the firm’s stock in a transaction on Tuesday, February 2nd.
-The shares were sold at an average price of $762.14, for a total value of $8,398,782.80.
-In the last three months, insiders sold 29,108 shares of company stock valued at $22,162,955.
-1.60% of the stock is currently owned by insiders.
+In other news, CFO Marshall Mohr sold 9,375 shares of the firm’s stock in a transaction dated Friday, January 29th.
+The shares were sold at an average price of $751.66, for a total value of $7,046,812.50.
+Following the transaction, the chief financial officer now owns 9,423 shares of the company’s stock, valued at approximately $7,082,892.18.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Alan J. Levy sold 2,500 shares of the firm’s stock in a transaction dated Friday, April 23rd.
+The shares were sold at an average price of $856.79, for a total transaction of $2,141,975.00.
+Following the completion of the transaction, the director now directly owns 8,094 shares in the company, valued at approximately $6,934,858.26.
+The disclosure for this sale can be found here.
+Insiders sold a total of 52,175 shares of company stock worth $42,432,938 in the last ninety days.
+Insiders own 1.60% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the business.
-Bank of New York Mellon Corp lifted its holdings in Intuitive Surgical by 2.5% during the 4th quarter.
-Bank of New York Mellon Corp now owns 3,073,903 shares of the medical equipment provider’s stock valued at $2,514,761,000 after purchasing an additional 75,436 shares during the last quarter.
-Baillie Gifford & Co. increased its position in Intuitive Surgical by 1.8% during the 4th quarter.
-Baillie Gifford & Co. now owns 1,910,477 shares of the medical equipment provider’s stock worth $1,562,961,000 after buying an additional 33,415 shares during the period.
-Fisher Asset Management LLC increased its position in Intuitive Surgical by 5.1% during the 4th quarter.
-Fisher Asset Management LLC now owns 1,223,409 shares of the medical equipment provider’s stock worth $1,000,871,000 after buying an additional 59,918 shares during the period.
-Norges Bank bought a new position in Intuitive Surgical during the 4th quarter worth $852,020,000.
-Finally, Jennison Associates LLC increased its position in Intuitive Surgical by 8.7% during the 4th quarter.
-Jennison Associates LLC now owns 973,997 shares of the medical equipment provider’s stock worth $796,827,000 after buying an additional 77,641 shares during the period.
-86.50% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Vantage Consulting Group Inc acquired a new stake in shares of Intuitive Surgical in the 4th quarter valued at approximately $25,000.
+Alpha Paradigm Partners LLC acquired a new stake in shares of Intuitive Surgical in the 4th quarter valued at approximately $31,000.
+Carolina Wealth Advisors LLC acquired a new stake in shares of Intuitive Surgical in the 4th quarter valued at approximately $37,000.
+Prestige Wealth Management Group LLC raised its position in shares of Intuitive Surgical by 136.8% in the 4th quarter.
+Prestige Wealth Management Group LLC now owns 45 shares of the medical equipment provider’s stock valued at $37,000 after acquiring an additional 26 shares during the period.
+Finally, Financial Avengers Inc. acquired a new stake in shares of Intuitive Surgical in the 4th quarter valued at approximately $41,000.
+Institutional investors and hedge funds own 86.50% of the company’s stock.

 Intuitive Surgical Company Profile